seinfold/shellfish/README.md

 ## Optional follow-ups

-- Replace the manifest entries in `~/.config/fish/repos/catalog.toml` with your real projects.
+- Replace the manifest entries in `~/.config/fish/repos/catalog.toml` with your real projects (if you want curated automation).
 - Customize `~/.config/fish/functions/gameserver.fish` with your favourite SSH shortcut.
 - Bind `Ctrl+S` to the screen list: `bind \cs 'screens\n'` in `config.fish`.
 - Install other tooling you skipped (Node.js, bun, Docker, VS Code, etc.).